BLM Grassroots Santa Clarita Valley

 WOMANIST

-We practice empathy.
-We engage comrades with the intent to learn about and connect with their contexts.
+We practice empathy as part of our abolitionist agenda.
+We engage comrades within the Black freedom movement with the intent to learn about and connect with their contexts, fostering community power.

 BLACK VILLAGES